-Across the MENA region, the Caribbean and the British Overseas Territories temperatures were warm or hot over the last three months.
-The exception to this has been the British Overseas Territories in the central Pacific which have been cool or cold.
+Across the MENA region, the Caribbean and the British Overseas Territories temperatures were hot over the last three months.
+The exception to this has been the British Overseas Territories in the central Pacific which were cool or cold in October and November before returning to near-normal in December.

 It is likely or much more likely to be warmer than normal in the MENA region, the Caribbean and the British Overseas Territories over the next three months.
-Again, the exception to this is the British Overseas Territories in the central Pacific which are likely to be colder than normal.

-3-Month Outlook January to March - Temperature
+3-Month Outlook February to April - Temperature